Bromley London Borough Council

 Bromley London Borough Council, also known as Bromley Council, is the local authority for the London Borough of Bromley in Greater London, England.
 The council has been under Conservative majority control since 2001.
-It is based at the Civic Centre at Churchill Court in the centre of Bromley.
+It is based at the Civic Centre on Westmoreland Road, Bromley.
+The council is responsible for providing a range of services within the borough.

 History

 There has been a Bromley local authority since 1867 when the parish of Bromley was made a local government district, governed by an elected local board.
 Such districts were reconstituted as urban districts under the Local Government Act 1894, which saw the board replaced by an urban district council.
 Bromley Urban District was incorporated to become a municipal borough in 1903, governed by a body formally called the "Mayor, Aldermen and Burgesses of the Borough of Bromley", generally known as the corporation, borough council or town council.

 The much larger London Borough of Bromley and its council were created under the London Government Act 1963, with the first election held in 1964.
 For its first year the council acted as a shadow authority alongside the area's five outgoing authorities, being the borough councils of Bromley and Beckenham and the urban district councils of Orpington, Penge and Chislehurst and Sidcup (the latter in respect of the Chislehurst area only; the Sidcup area went to the London Borough of Bexley).
 The new council formally came into its powers on 1 April 1965, at which point the old districts and their councils were abolished.

 The council's full legal name is "The Mayor and Burgesses of the London Borough of Bromley".

 From 1965 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater London Council.
 The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the boroughs (including Bromley) responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
 As an outer London borough council Bromley has been a local education authority since 1965.
 The Greater London Council was abolished in 1986 and its functions passed to the London Boroughs, with some services provided through joint committees.

 Since 2000 the Greater London Authority has taken some responsibility for highways and planning control from the council, but within the English local government system the council remains a "most purpose" authority in terms of the available range of powers and functions.